learn-co-curriculum/web-auth-readme/README.md

 2. Redirect back to our site with a code
 3. Request a token from the provider using the code

-Take a look at the [Access token section of the Foursquare API Documentation](https://developer.foursquare.com/overview/auth), specifically the second subsection, under **Code (preferred)**.
+Take a look at the [Access token section of the Foursquare API Documentation](https://developer.foursquare.com/overview/auth), specifically the subsection **Web Applications Code Flow**.
 It describes how to do those three steps with Foursquare.

 #### Checking Authentication